 Ironically, one of the great accelerants towards this singularity has been the war in Iraq.
-More than 50,000 young men and women came home missing arms and legs (in Vietnam these were all fatalities, thanks to the absence of modern carbon fiber body armor).
+More than 50,000 young men and women came home missing arms and legs (in Vietnam, these were all fatalities, thanks to the absence of modern carbon fiber body armor).

 Generous government research budgets have delivered huge advances in titanium artificial limbs and the ability to control them only with thoughts.
 Quadriplegics can now hit computer keystrokes merely by thinking about them.

-Kurzweil argues that exponentially growing information technology is encompassing more and more things that we care about, like healthcare and medicine.
+Kurzweil argues that exponentially growing information technology is encompassing more and more things that we care about, like health care and medicine.
 Reprogramming of biology will be the next big thing and is a crucial part of his “singularity.”

 Our bodies are governed by obsolete genetic programs that evolved in a bygone era.
 For example, over millions of years, our bodies developed genes to store fat cells to protect against a poor hunting season in the following year.
 That gave us a great evolutionary advantage 10,000 years ago.
 But it is not so great now, with obesity becoming the country’s number one health problem.

 We would love to turn off these genes through reprogramming, confident that the hunting at the supermarket next year will be good.
-We can do this in mice now which, in experiments, can eat like crazy but never gain weight.
+We can do this in mice now, which in experiments, can eat like crazy, but never gain weight.

-The happy rodents enjoy the full benefits of caloric restriction with no hint of diabetes or heart disease.
-A product like this would be revolutionary, not just for us, healthcare providers, and the government, but, ironically, for fast food restaurants as well.
+The happy rodents enjoy the full benefits of caloric restriction, with no hint of diabetes or heart disease.
+A product like this would be revolutionary, not just for us, health care providers, and the government, but, ironically, for fast-food restaurants as well.

 Within the last five years, we have learned how to reprogram stem cells to rebuild the hearts of heart attack victims.
 The stem cells are harvested from skin cells, not human embryos, ducking the political and religious issue of the past.

-And if we can turn off genes, why not the ones in cancer cells that enable them to pursue unlimited reproduction, until they kill its host?
+And if we can turn off genes, why not the ones in cancer cells that enable them to pursue unlimited reproduction, until they kill their host?
 That development would cure all cancers and is probably only a decade off.